yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

 ## Prerequisites

-Before setting up the VPC network, you'll need the following:
+Before setting up a peering network, you'll need the following:

 - The CIDR block you want to use for your VPC.